 Please note that discontinuance of attendance or notice to the instructor does not constitute an official withdrawal and may result in a grade of Unauthorized Withdrawal (UW) or a failing grade in the course.
 In exceptional cases, the student may petition the Graduate Committee on Academic Standards for an authorized late withdrawal.
 A written recommendation from the student's advisor, course instructor(s) and appropriate documentation of the reason for the withdrawal request must be provided to the Committee.
 A petition for a late withdrawal will not be considered after a final exam for that course has been taken or equivalent assignments (e.g., final project) have been submitted.

 Authorized withdrawals are reflected on the transcript.
-Students are advised to refer to the Financial Information section of this bulletin for financial implications applicable to authorized withdrawals document which verifies the name change.
-Students whose permanent address is in a foreign country (excluding Canada) must supply a local address and telephone number.
+Students are advised to refer to the Financial Information section of this bulletin for financial implications applicable to authorized withdrawals.

 Change of Name or Address